spatialnetworkslab/vue-gg/docs/marks/multi-point.md

 </vgg-map>
 ```

+For a more in-depth explanation on how mapping works, see the [Map](../core/map.html#description) section under Core components.

 ## Example

 The graphic below adapted from [Big Think](https://bigthink.com/strange-maps/richest-cities-in-africa) depicts the estimated total wealth of African cities in 2017 in USD billions, and demonstrates how `vgg-multi-point` can be used with GeoJSON MultiPoint objects.

 <MarkMultiPointGeo />